SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 used by some programs to show where a column begins and ends), some programs do not like field names that are text strings that start with numbers, and some characters (e.g. "/") can be misinterpreted by data analysis programs.

 Instead of spaces, the best advice is to use underscores (`_`) to separate words.
-Some people use CamelCase (where uppercase letters are used to delimit words, e.g. ExampleFileName) but they are more difficult to read and, if you ever want to return the whitespaces later in your analysis, it is easier to do this with underscore-separated words than CamelCase.
+Some people use PascalCase (where uppercase letters are used to delimit words, e.g. ExampleFileName) but if you ever want to return the whitespaces later in your analysis, it is easier to do this with underscore-separated words.

+Do not use your spreadsheet as a word processor!
+If you copy text directly from a Microsoft Word (or similar applications), you are likely to include lots of formatting information (e.g. tabs, line breaks, etc.) and fancy non-standard characters (left- and right-aligned quotation marks, em-dashes, etc.) that will confuse data analysis software.
+Avoid adding anything other than text and spaces into a cell.

 Where all the observations share the same unit, it can be useful to include the unit in the field name to avoid later confusion.
 Alternatively, as described above, include the unit in a separate column.

-Do not use your spreadsheet as a word processor!
-If you copy text directly from a Microsoft Word (or similar applications), you are likely to include lots of formatting information (e.g. tabs, line breaks, etc.) and fancy non-standard characters (left- and right-aligned quotation marks, em-dashes, etc.) that will confuse data analysis software.
-Best practice is to avoid adding anything other than text and spaces into a cell.

 The table below gives some examples of best practice in naming:

 <table>
 <tr>
 	<td> <b>Good Name</b></td> <br />